Rise Accessibility Best Practices

 Ensuring and enhancing focus indicator visibility

-1. Use a sufficiently contrasting button color
+1. Use sufficiently contrasting button and/or background colors

-2. Add custom CSS
+2. Enhance visibility with custom CSS

 Steps for adding CSS to a published Rise eCourse

 Follow these steps to add custom CSS to a published Rise eCourse.
-You can watch these steps being demonstrated in this Adding Custom CSS to a Rise eCourse video.

 1. Publish the Rise eCourse as you normally would